 As a result, matte paint finishes do not mix well with children and pets.

 Matte paint works well in adult bedrooms, hallways, and home offices.
 It can also be suitable for the living room and dining room.
 But, this does depend on how much traffic these rooms get.

-You should not choose matte paint for a child’s bedroom, where handprints, scuffs and even the occasional bit of graffiti are common occurrences.
+You should not choose matte paint for a child’s room where handprints, scuffs, and even the occasional bit of graffiti are common occurrences.

 Likewise, avoid matte paint in the bathroom or the kitchen.
 The walls of these rooms are susceptible to humidity, water, soap, and grease so easy cleaning is a must.

 Matte paint is also ideal for ceilings thanks to its easy application and added sensation of height.

 Satin Finish Paint